An Empirical Study on Text-Independent Speaker Verification based on the GE2E Method: Methodology

 \subsection{Corpus and data pre-processing}

-The corpus\footnote{Accessible via \url{http://www.openslr.org/12/}.
-For more details about the dataset, you can refer to~\cite{7178964}.} that we use for all the training, enrollment, and evaluation steps is the LibriSpeech dataset, which is derived from English audiobooks.
+The dataset that we use for all the training, enrollment, and evaluation steps is the LibriSpeech dataset \cite{7178964}, which is derived from English audiobooks.
 The "train-clean-360" subset is used for training, while other subsets are used separately for enrollment and evaluation, in an open-set\footnote{In contrast to a closed-set scenario where evaluation and training speakers can overlap, in an open-set scenario, none of the speakers used in the training phase should be used for the evaluation.} manner. \cref{tab:data_stats} illustrates the statistics of the different subsets of the corpus.
 For each speaker in the "clean" training sets, the amount of speech is limited to 25 minutes, in order to avoid major imbalances in per-speaker audio duration~\cite{7178964}.
-In the following, we describe the data pre-processing\footnote{All the utilized pre-processed datasets are publicly accessible via \url{https://www.kaggle.com/soroosharasteh/libriprep/}}.
+In the following, we describe the data pre-processing steps.